bitcoin-crazy/another-plasma6-coin/README.md

 The time refresh for prices is 3 minutes.
 This can be changed at `~/.local/share/plasma/plasmoids/Another.Plasma6.Coin/contents/ui/components/GetAPI.qml`.
 Search for `refreshRate: 3`.

 > [!IMPORTANT]
-> Avoid using less than 3 minutes because CoinGecko can dislike this.
+> Avoid using less than 1 minute because Binance API can dislike this.

-## Limitations

-* CoinGecko discards intensive calls.
-I recommend do not use more than 5 widgets at the same time to avoid lose prices or to be blocked.
-* CoinGecko free API is a bit limited and it doesn't make available all possible coins.
-See the __TIP1:__ above.